 - Privacy throughout – data protection is vital throughout any and all processes and development.
-(A good example of this in practice is our encrypted system!)
+(A good example of this in practice is our GDPR data transfer tool)

 - Data Protection Officer – Larger businesses are now required to have someone dedicated to managing the protection of your data.